 Getting An Offer

 Saving the agent’s commission is one of the major benefits of selling your home without the help of an agent; however, those savings can be lost in part or even completely if you fail to negotiate the sale of your home effectively.
-Since many FSBO proceedings will be handled face-to-face, without the help of real estate mediators, it’s important to understand the negotiation and closing processes well and work out your strategy for dealing with both early on.
+Since selling a home is one of the largest transactions in ones life, it’s important to understand the negotiation and closing processes well and work out your strategy for dealing with both early on.

-1. When a prospective buyer presents an offer to you, either directly or through a buyer’s agent, the first thing to remember is that you should not reply to it verbally.
+- Take you Time, Reply in Writing When a prospective buyer presents an offer to you, either directly or through an agent, the first thing to remember is that you should not reply to it verbally.
 In fact, take some time to consider the offer.
 There is usually a two- or three-day period, as indicated in the offer, during which you may review and consider the offer before responding in the form of a written acceptance or counteroffer.

 Though a counteroffer is basically a rejection of the buyer’s offer, it gives you a chance to divide the difference between the offer and your asking price in some way (not necessarily 50/50).
 What you choose to include in the counteroffer is largely up to you, though it should differ enough from your original price and conditions to warrant review by the potential buyer.
 Sending back a counteroffer with no concessions on your part will very possibly put negotiations in jeopardy.

 Include in your counteroffers that you are in a multiple-offer situation and so the signing of your counteroffer by a potential buyer does not mean that the offer is accepted by you, the seller, as final.
 Many newer real estate documents have a section to deal with this scenario, allowing you to simply check a box that effectively releases you from being bound to the first signed counteroffer you receive and allows you to review all counteroffers before making a decision.